MahmoudMetwalli/what-happens-when/README.rst

   is running on PHP, the server uses PHP to interpret the index file, and streams the output to the client.

+Response of server
+The https request may ask for html content which is served by the web server, however data processing maybe needed, if that is the case, the application sever handles this process and interacts with the databases whenever necessary to generate the required date for the user to send it back.

 Behind the scenes of the Browser
 ----------------------------------